wing5wong/artisan-whs-static/source/_events/2020-09-07_time-schedule-change-due-to-whs-senior-examinations.md

 title: Time Schedule change due to WHS Senior Examinations
 date: 2020-09-10T03:49:29.678Z
 ---
-For the duration of the Senior examinations the daily time schedule is changing to the following:
+For the duration of the Senior examinations, Thursday 10 September until Friday 18 September, the daily time schedule is changing to the following:

 _Form time:	  8.45 -   9.00am_
 Period 1:	  9.00 - 10.00am